-Continuing the sugar cookie obsession Vegan Brown Sugar Chai Cookies!
-These cookies are chewy in the center and soft all around from the brown sugar.
-With only 1 bowl & 1 hour of chill time required, these vegan spice cookies are a truly comforting dessert to enjoy alongside a warm Chai Tea!
+The best Vegan Brown Sugar Chai Cookies!
+These brown sugar cookies are chewy in the center and soft all around from baking with brown sugar.
+With only 1 bowl & 1 hour of chill time required, these vegan chai cookies are a truly comforting dessert!

-Brown sugar contains more moisture than white sugar due to the molasses, so these cookies are softer than my other sugar cookie recipes.
-However, they still have a perfectly chewy center and lots of flavor from Chai spices like cinnamon, cardamom, ginger, and a dash of black pepper.
+Brown sugar contains more moisture than white sugar due to the molasses, so these chai cookies are softer than my other sugar cookie recipes.
+However, these vegan brown sugar cookies still have a perfectly chewy center and lots of flavor from Chai spices like cinnamon, cardamom, ginger, and a dash of black pepper.

 Tips to make chai brown sugar cookies

 By this point, I'd say we are all becoming experts at baking vegan cookies!
 However, there are a few tips & tricks to create perfectly round, soft, and chewy eggless brown sugar cookies.

 Always cream butter and brown sugar

 This is a step I follow in most of my cookie recipes, but it's just as important to do when using brown sugar vs. white sugar.
 The butter and sugar will look a little wetter after creaming than white sugar (see below for photo reference), but it will still end up fluffier.

 Another fun tip- always cream your spices with sugar and butter!
 The fat from the butter actually does the best job holding onto flavor and infusing it throughout the dough.

 This is one of my BEST tips for evenly cooked cookies with NO burnt bottoms.
 Parchment paper not only prevents cookies from sticking to the pan, but it actually helps cookie bottoms bake evenly without burning.

 I do want to note, I never recommend baking cookies on aluminum foil or tin foil.
 Cookies baking on foil will cook faster, the bottoms may burn, and they will spread too fast and end up super thin.